To view route as a dynamic Ordnance Survey map click here.

 As you are about to leave Weeton, immediately after Croft House, turn right following a public footpath sign (SE SE 284470).
 When the path opens into a field, follow the left hand boundary.
 On joining a broad track, over a robust stone stile (see photo), turn left following a yellow footpath arrow (SE 286 471).

-Continue to follow the clear track (there is a very awkward kissing gate to negotiate – see photo.
-Reported), then the right hand field boundary initially, when it becomes less obvious.
+Continue to follow the clear track, then the right hand field boundary initially, when it becomes less obvious.
 When the field boundary turns right at a right angle, keep straight on, bearing just slightly left, to cross a wooden bridge and stile.

 Once over the bridge, go through the five bar gate ahead and follow the obvious path.